25 Facts About Happiness That Will Make You Smile

 As every fitness fanatic will tell you, you get a rush from exercise.
 When you get the blood pumping, dopamine, a chemical connected to happiness, gets pumping too.
 The dopamine/happiness connection is so strong that in a study of patients with depression, people who were treated with exercise alone only exhibited a 9% chance of relapse during the course of the study.
 Patients who were treated with medication alone were at a 38% chance of relapse.

+Oxytocin, a powerful hormone that is created in the brain, plays a significant role in our ability to feel empathy and trust.
+It has also been shown to pull us out of a depressed mood.
 It is oxytocin that helps us to bond with our newborn children.
 When a parent stares into the eyes of their infant, the child’s oxytocin levels rises, causing them to stare back at their parent.
 In turn, their returned gaze increases the parent’s oxytocin level.

 Recent studies now show that staring into the eyes of your dog will not only cause your oxytocin levels to rise, but even your dog will get a boost!
 Now that’s puppy love.

-A recent Japanese experiment studied participants walking in nature or in a city.
+A Japanese experiment studied participants walking in nature or in a city.
 Both groups walked paths of similar distance and difficulty.
 The group walking in the great outdoors had lower heart rates and indicated that they were in better moods than the city walkers.

 A similar study in Finland observed that city dwellers, who walked in local parks for as little as 20 minutes, noted a marked improvement in mood and stress levels.